HolyLab/Imagine/README.md

 # Imagine

-A graphical interface for recording with OCPI microscopes..
+A graphical interface for recording with OCPI microscopes.

 ## Installation